SirCremefresh/wiki-to-neo4j-csv-parser/README.md

 # Convert Wikipedia Dumps to Neo4j Loadable CSVs

 This application enables you to transform and download Wikipedia dumps into Neo4j loadable CSVs.
-The main method's inputFile variable can be configured to suit your needs.
 If you only need the results once, using the remote version of the InputFile is recommended, as it automatically downloads the latest dump.
 For multiple runs, such as for testing or adding features to the code, it's advisable to download and unzip the files beforehand to optimize performance.

 The CSV files will be output to the data/{wiki} directory.